 - Continued evolution of the product.
 ELO’s typically only do follow on changes when they are interested in the next step.
 They almost never do any survey of customers to learn what would improve the product.
 They consider a shipped product “complete” and move on to the next thing.
 Roadmap, strategy, planning are all foreign words.
 They obviously can’t plan 3 years out, they don’t know what they will want to do by then.

 Revenues/sales are stagnant.
 They do really well until they get to a certain point, but they never grow beyond that.
 This frustrates a lot of the management, who can’t understand why the market isn’t clamoring for more of their products.
 This leads to the last symptom:

-Once you realize that you have a problem, you can begin the path to being market lead.
+Once you realize that you have a problem, you can begin the path to being market led.
 Hiring and properly supporting a product management function that is truly market centric is the start.
 It will not be easy.
-You will have to learn to say no. You will have to learn to plan 3 years out, and to concentrate your development efforts to where a market can be tackled.
+You will have to learn to say "no".
+You will have to learn to plan 3 years out, and to concentrate your development efforts to where a market can be tackled.